rajaraodv/cfmeteor/README.md

 4. Untar the bundle tarball: `tar -xvzf bundle.tar.gz` to `myapp/bundle/`

-#### Step 2: Install cfmeteor module & load it:
+#### Step 2: Clone cfmeteor module & load it:

 1. From now on `myapp/bundle` folder is the **actual app**.

-2. `CD into myapp/bundle/server/node_modules` and `git clone https://rajaraodv@github.com/rajaraodv/cfmeteor.git`
+2. `CD into myapp/bundle/server/node_modules` and `git clone https://rajaraodv@github.com/rajaraodv/cfmeteor.git` (PS: I couldn't publish this a npm module because pre-compiled stuff are filtered/removed by npm)

 3. Open `bundle/server/server.js` and add `require("cfmeteor");` as the first line so that this cfmeteor module is run before anything else.

 #### Step 3: Uploading meteor.com apps to Cloud Foundry:
-1. From inside, `myapp/bundle`, do `vmc push myapp --runtime node06`
+1. From inside, `myapp/bundle`, do `vmc push myapp --runtime node06` (your app name need not be bundle, & can be anything)

 2. And when vmc asks for "Do you need any services?", bind to MongoDB service (db service name doesn't matter)

-3. That's it, you should have your app fully working by now.
+3. That's it, you should have your app working on Cloud Foundry!

 Details